kamenskiyyyy/kamenskiyyyy/README.md

 ### Hi there, I'm Nikolay - developer 👋

 - ❤️I like to learn about programming and I love my work с:
-- 👨🏼‍💻Work as frontend-developer for Russian Post
+- 👨🏼‍💻Work for Russian Post
+- 🤙🏻Interested in development, devops and SRE

 ### Contacts: